 During the first semester, students are required to declare a research topic and an Advisory Committee.
 The committee consists of the student’s advisor and at least two other faculty members.

-All students must take five required courses (15-18 credits): Applied Biostatistical Analysis (AMS 545), Research Methods in Biology (BIO 601), two different sections of Graduate Seminar (BIO 621), and either Thesis research (BIO 698) or Literature Review (BIO 699).
+All students must take five required courses (15-18 credits): Applied Biostatistics (BIO 513), Research Methods in Biology (BIO 601), two different sections of Graduate Seminar (BIO 621), and either Thesis Research (BIO 698) or Literature Review (BIO 697).
 Students also choose electives.
 To maintain breadth, electives are required in at least two of three areas (selecting from Organismal Biology; Cell and Molecular Biology; and Ecology and Evolution).
 Upon approval of the Advisory Committee, students also may take graduate level courses in other departments.

 Is financial aid available?